 1. Give Right Tools to Work

-Job satisfaction depends a lot on company’s infrastructure.
+Job satisfaction depends a lot on the company’s infrastructure.
 This means devising processes and providing tools to employees using which they can complete their job.
-You must find out tools which can enhance employees’ productivity.
+You must find out tools that can enhance employees’ productivity.
 They can complete a job quickly with distinct processes and boost their efficiency.

 2. Provide Training

 There is no doubt that appreciating employees for good work is the key to having an effective employee engagement.
 Giving them rewards in the form of gift coupons and monetary benefits is very encouraging.
-Conduct monthly meeting and recognize efforts of employees.
+Conduct monthly meetings and recognize the efforts of employees.

 4. Introduce Open Communication

-A clear communication gives insights into what is going on in the mind of an employee.
-Know how your employees feel by conducting surveys, team meetings and using suggestion boxes.
+Clear communication gives insights into what is going on in the mind of an employee.
+Know how your employees feel by conducting surveys, team meetings, and using suggestion boxes.
 Be a good listener.
-Encourage them to speak up so that you can implement changes which you feel are right.
+Encourage them to speak up so that you can implement changes that you feel are right.